humanplayer2/get-twitter-likers-data/README.md

 # Twitter Perpetual

-TODO before publishing:
+TODO before publishing v0.1:
-- I have exported the .ipynb file to .py and omitted the .ipynb.
-To do after that:
-  - Clean up the exported .py files
-- Last: Remove own bearer tokens from `parameters.py`.
+- Find a good name.
+- Write a nice README.

-## TL;DR // Quickstart
+# TL;DR // Quickstart
 This script live scrapes the IDs of liking and/or retweeting users of tweets that fall under some query.
-To use it, you need a bearer token for the Twitter _Academic Access_ API.

-### To use:
+To use it:

-- Apply for Twitter Academic Access (TODO: URL link) to get a bearer token (perhaps one for each of your team members?)
+1. Apply for [Academic Research access](https://developer.twitter.com/en/products/twitter-api/academic-research) to the Twitter API v2.
+This givs you a bearer token.
+Perhaps have your team members apply, too.
+The script can use more than one bearer token at a time, thus increasing pull limits.
+2. Install the Python3 dependencies for the script (see below).
-- Clone the repo to a local folder under which data will be saved
+3. Clone this repo to a local folder under which data will be saved.
-- Set bearer token(s) in the `parameters.py` together with scrape parameters (see below)
+4. Set bearer token(s) in the `parameters.py` together with scrape parameters (see below).
-- Run `run.sh`
+5. Run `run.sh` in a terminal.
+6. Analyze your data.

 ### TODO: Dependencies:
 python3